isabelgormley/main/w1d2/lessons/intro_css.md

 	margin-right: 30px;
 }
 ```
 Below is what we're calling the CSS Box Model.
 Check it out.
 Looking at this should tell the difference between BORDER, MARGIN, and PADDING.
-Whenever we say something like, margin-left, what that means is that we're PUSHING the content from the LEFT side of whatever you're pushing it from.<br>
+Whenever we sa y something like, margin-left, what that means is that we're PUSHING the content from the LEFT side of whatever you're pushing it from.<br>
 <img src="https://i.stack.imgur.com/PeSIJ.gif"/>

 Here's some additional resources you should look at.